Tent-making bat: Tent-making behavior

 As noted in their common name, Uroderma bilobatum exhibits a curious roosting behavior.
 They bite through the midrib or vein of a large leaf so that it folds in half to form an inverted-V-shaped shelter.
-This “tent” provides shelter from sun, wind, and rain.
+This "tent" provides shelter from sun, wind, and rain.
 Eventually, the leaf dries up and breaks off from the plant, and they have to construct a new one, a feat that takes them several nights to accomplish.
-Amazingly, a single tent may be used for up to 60 days.
+A single tent may be used for up to 60 days.
 U. bilobatum prefers the large, single leaves of banana trees and pinnate or palmate palms.
 They may roost in groups of 2–59 individuals, and are quite easily startled from their roosts during the day.
 They tend to choose tall trees, but not the tallest trees in the area.
 Taller trees may offer them greater protection from predators, but trees that are too tall would mostly likely expose them to greater winds.
 An additional preference has been demonstrated for younger fronds, which are also usually further from the ground.

 Due to the nature of their roosts, foliage-roosting bats tend to be more nomadic than bats that roost in caves.
 Some suggest that this adaptation may enable them to track food sources throughout the seasons.
 The tents may also provide protection from predators that target typical bat roosts such as caves and hollow trees.
 However, the disadvantages of such a lifestyle include the energetic costs that the bats have to expend in the creation of new tents every few months and the decreased protection from the weather offered by such roosts.